 Dual agency is typically a bad idea.
 But if you’re working with an agent who likes to double-end all their deals, they will make it extra hard for a buyer to get into the house if they are working with another agent.
 Your agent should be looking for a buyer no matter what, even if it means they won’t get both sides of the commission.

 Do your research, ask questions, and choose wisely.
 Home selling is a big deal and should be treated as such.

 Ready to sell your home?
-Text us now!
+Schedule a meeting with us!